Stock Splits and Stock Dividends

 To illustrate, let's assume a corporation has 2,000 shares of common stock outstanding when it declares a 5% stock dividend.
 This means that 100 (2,000 shares times 5%) new shares of stock will be issued to the existing stockholders.
 Assuming the stock has a par value of $0.10 per share and a market value of $12 per share on the declaration date, the following entry is made on the declaration date:

 When the 100 shares are distributed to the stockholders, the following journal entry is made:

 Large stock dividend.
-A stock dividend is considered to be large if the new shares being issued are more than 20-25% of the total value of shares outstanding prior to the stock dividend.
+A stock dividend is considered to be large if the new shares being issued are more than 20-25% of the total number of shares outstanding prior to the stock dividend.

 On the declaration date of a large stock dividend, a journal entry is made to transfer the par value of the shares being issued from retained earnings to the paid-in capital section of stockholders' equity.

-When the 1,000 shares are distributed to the stockholders, the following journal entry should be made:
+When the 1,000 shares are distributed to the stockholders, the following journal entry is made: